sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 A new "scraper" client inherits from `~sunpy.net.dataretriever.client.GenericClient` and requires a minimum of these three components:

-* A class method :meth:`~sunpy.net.dataretriever.client.GenericClient.register_values` which registers the "attrs" that are supported by the client.
+* A class method :meth:`~sunpy.net.dataretriever.client.GenericClient.register_values`; this registers the "attrs" that are supported by the client.
   It returns a dictionary where keys are the supported attrs and values are lists of tuples.
   Each ``tuple`` contains the attr value and its description.
-* A class attribute ``baseurl``; this is a regex which is used to match all URLs supported by the client.
+* A class attribute ``baseurl``; this is a regular expression which is used to match the URLs supported by the client.
-* A class attribute ``pattern``; this is a template used to extract the metadata from URLs matched by ``baseurl``, the extraction uses  the :func:`~sunpy.extern.parse.parse` format.
+* A class attribute ``pattern``; this is a template used to extract the metadata from URLs matched by ``baseurl``.
+  The extraction uses the :func:`~sunpy.extern.parse.parse` format.

-For a simple example of a scraper client, we can look at the implementation of `~.EVEClient` in sunpy, a version without docstrings is reproduced below:
+For a simple example of a scraper client, we can look at the implementation of `~.EVEClient` in sunpy.
+A version without docstrings is reproduced below:

 .. code-block:: python